 The 21st CCLC competitive application must be submitted online.
-The application and further instructions are available on the Oklahoma State Department of Education's website on the 21st CCLC page.
-The URL for this website is: www.ok.gov/sde/21cclc.
+The application and further instructions are available on the Oklahoma State Department of Education's website on the 21st CCLC page, sde.ok.gov/21cclc.

 APPLICATION DEVELOPMENT

 It is expected that applicants will convene with administrators, financial officers, the individual preparing the application, representative(s) from partnering organizations, community and civic leaders, parents, students, and advisory committee members in preparing the application and establishing appropriate program activities and strategies.